Benjipede/universal-translator/c/src/languages/LANGUAGES.md

 **Warning: The structure is subject to change, so expect that your contributions will need to be updated.**

 "languages.h" acts as the bottleneck of the "languages" folder.
-It defines some types, includes "*/lang.h" for every subfolder "*", defines an array of ´Language get_language_*()´ functions included from subfolders.
+It defines some types, includes "*/lang.h" for every subfolder "*", defines an array of Â´Language get_language_*()Â´ functions included from subfolders.

 ### Subfolders

 Each subfolder represents a programming language.
 Each of them contains at least the files "lang.h", "lexer.h", "parser.h", "deparser.h" and "delexer.h".

 Example subfolder:
-> "name/":
+> name/:
 >     lang.h
 >     lexer.h
 >     parser.h